tirth/coreDox/NOTES.md

 coreDox.Contracts
 ---
 This project contains all interfaces used within coreDox.
-The project can easily be referenced to create custom directives or verb for coreDox.
+The project can easily be referenced to create custom directives or writers for coreDox.

 coreDox.Verb.New
 ---